-Data parallel systems, which are natively designed for data-intensive applications, has been adopted widely in industry.
+Data parallel systems, which are natively designed for data-intensive applications, have been adopted widely in industry.
 The architecture is shown in Figure 1.2.
-The typical systems are GFS [55]/MapReduce[47], Cosmos/Dryad [66], and Sector/Sphere [57].
+The typical systems are GFS [62]/MapReduce[54], Cosmos/Dryad [73], and Sector/Sphere [65].
 In these systems, the same set of nodes is used for both compute and storage.
 So each node is responsible for both computation and storage.
-This brings more scheduling flexibility to explore data locality compared with the traditional architecture.
-For instance, the scheduler can bring compute to data, bring compute close to data or bring data to compute.
-Ideally, most of network traffic should be confined to the same rack/chassis to minimize cross-rack traffic.
+This brings more scheduling flex-ibility to exploit data locality compared with the traditional architecture.
+For instance, the scheduler can bring compute to data, bring compute close to data, or bring data to compute.
+Ideally, most of data staging network traffic should be confined to the same rack/chassis to minimize cross-rack traffic.
 Traditionally, parallel file systems make data access transparent to user applications by hiding the underlying details of data storage and movement.
-For data parallel systems, this is insufficient as the runtime needs to know more information to make optimal scheduling decisions.
+For data parallel systems, this is insufficient as the runtime needs to know more information to make data location aware scheduling decisions.
 Thus location information of data is exposed to distributed runtimes.